 Sometimes the filmmakers simply didn't understand what they had.
 Production company Cannon films at one point worked on a draft of a script about Spider-Man in which our friendly neighbourhood wall-crawler literally turned into a tarantula.

-Then there's the legal issues.
+Then there are the legal issues.
 The history of Marvel is a tangle of legal rights for films, toys and other spin-offs being farmed out to other companies -- frequently followed by decades spent trying to claw them back.

 And of course, many of these projects were conceived before 1989's "Batman" proved how much of a box office sensation a superhero could be.
 They were also in the works long before CGI helped special effects catch up with the characters' special powers.

-But even now, with Avengers team-ups and solo movies alike smashing the box office, and a long list of titles bound for theatres, there are still a number of other projects stuck in limbo.
+But even now, with hero-packed team-ups like "Infinity War" and solo movies like "Black Panther" absolutely smashing the box office, there are still a number of other projects stuck in limbo.